miguelin19/udacproject/projects/02_trivia_api/starter/backend/README.md

 Endpoints
 GET '/categories'
+GET '/questions'
-GET ...
+GET '/categories/<int:cat_id>/questions'
+POST '/questions'
+POST '/questions/search'
-POST ...
+POST '/quizzes'
-DELETE ...
+DELETE '/questions/<int:question_id>'

 GET '/categories'
-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: A dictionary with success value, total number of categories, and an object with a single key, categories, that contains a object of id: category_string key:value pairs.
+{
+'sucess':true,
+'total_categories':6,
-{'1' : "Science",
+'categories':{'1' : "Science",
 	'2' : "Art",
 	'3' : "Geography",
 	'4' : "History",
 	'5' : "Entertainment",
 	'6' : "Sports"}
+}

+GET '/questions'
+- Request arguments: page=int, example:'/questions?page=1'
+- Results are paginated in groups of 10.
+- Returns: A dictionary with the success value, total number of questions, an object questions with all the questions (as dictionaries as shown below) corresponding to the 'page' request argument and an object with all the categories as well as the current category.
+{
+'success':True,
+'questions' : [{
+      'id': 1,
+      'question': 'why',
+      'answer': 'why not',
+      'category': '1',
+      'difficulty':'5'
+    }],
+'total_questions' : 15,
+'categories':{'1' : "Science",
+	'2' : "Art",
+	'3' : "Geography",
+	'4' : "History",
+	'5' : "Entertainment",
+	'6' : "Sports"},
+'current_category': None
+      }

+GET '/categories/<int:cat_id>/questions'
+- Request arguments: None
+- Returns: A dictionary with success value,number of total questions in the category with id=cat_id, current category and an object questions with all the questions corresponding to the category. example:'/categories/2/questions'
+{
+'success':True,
+'questions':[{
+      'id': 1,
+      'question': 'why',
+      'answer': 'why not',
+      'category': '2',
+      'difficulty':'5'
+    }],
+'total_questions':1,
+'current_category': '2'
+      }

+POST '/questions'
+- Request arguments: json containing question,answer,category,difficulty with their respective values
+- Creates a new question in the database with the specified question,answer,category and difficulty
+- Returns: A dictionary with success value, total number of questions, created question id and an object with the questions corresponding to the 'page' request argument (by default 1) as expalined in GET '/questions'.
+{
+'success':True,
+'created': 1,
+'questions': [{
+      'id': 1,
+      'question': 'why',
+      'answer': 'why not',
+      'category': '1',
+      'difficulty':'5'
+    }],
+'total_questions' : len(selection)
+	}

+POST '/questions/search'
+-Request arguments: search=str, example:'/questions/search?search="why"'
+- Returns: A dictionary with success value, total number of questions matching the search term, current category and an object questions with containing all the questions that match the search.
+{
+'success':True,
+'total_questions':1,
+'questions':[{
+      'id': 1,
+      'question': 'why',
+      'answer': 'why not',
+      'category': '1',
+      'difficulty':'5'
+    }],
+'current_category':None
+    }

+POST '/quizzes'
+- Request arguments: None
+- Returns: A dictionary with success value and the question (as a dict) to be shown to the player.
+{
+'success':True,
+'question': {
+      'id': 1,
+      'question': 'why',
+      'answer': 'why not',
+      'category': '1',
+      'difficulty':'5'
+    }
+ }
+DELETE '/questions/<int:question_id>'
+- Request arguments: None
+- Returns: A dictionary with success value, deleted question id, total number of remaining questions and an object with the remaining questions.
+{
+'success':True,
+'deleted':1,
+'questions': [],
+'total_questions': 0
+    }

 ```